bruceanye/git1/README.md

 learningngit
 Create  a new branch is quick
-Create a new branch is fast quick and simple!.
+Create a new branch is fast quick and simple!!.